 2. Sacred Heart Catholic Church

-Special Collections is a section of Georgia College’s Ina Dillard Russell Library dedicated to the curation of documents documenting Milledgeville’s past.
-Staff of the Ina Dillard Russell Library established the Flannery O'Connor Collection shortly after the first publication of O'Connor's short story "The Geranium" in 1946.
+Today, Georgia College celebrates Flannery’s time on campus with the Flannery O'Connor Collection at Heritage Hall.
+Initially, the collection was established shortly after the first publication of O'Connor's short story "The Geranium" in 1946.
 The early collection consisted of newspaper clippings, magazines containing the first publications of stories, the published works, and some early items from O'Connor's student days at Peabody High School and Georgia State College for Women.
 While best remembered for her fiction, O'Connor was also an accomplished cartoonist; numerous examples of her artwork appear in the college newspaper, literary magazine and yearbook.
 Many of these publications are placed on display throughout the year.